 - The size matters!
 Always ask to measure your feet!
 Your foot size today is not the same as back in college!

 - Always put the shoes on both feet before you buy them.
-You should walk for few minutes to make sure they do not pinch or rub your feet.
+You should walk for a few minutes to make sure they do not pinch or rub your feet.
 Don’t judge while sitting!
 Check the shoes while walking.

 - Best shoes have leather uppers or materials that mould well and are breathable.